-A Small Band of Determined Citizens CAN Quickly Make a Big Change
+A Small Band of Determined Citizens Can Make a Big Change

 Digital Billboards - Coming In Great Numbers - Soon

 It's time to be prepared for an onslaught of lobbyists and executives that will soon arrive in our communities across Wisconsin.
 They will meet with your elected representatives and attempt to negotiate "deals"to convert your traditional billboards into digital.
 They will frequently attempt to rush what appear to be minor ordinance changes through the process without time for citizen input or for the the officials to start asking questions.
 These tactics can result in the destruction of local sign codes.
 Be prepared for them.